Patient Instructions After Vasectomy

 Post-Vasectomy Semen Testing

 After 3 months, follow up with your semen specimen for analysis as outlined below.
 Continue birth control until our doctors review your test results.
-Call 3 days after your test to ensure we have received the results.
+Our nurse will call you as soon as we get the test results.

 Call the lab of your choice 2 weeks in advance and book your test (tell them you want a post vasectomy semen analysis).